benbalter/word_diff/README.md

 ## When you'd use this

-If you're exchanging Word documents with someone, and you want to quickly verify what they changed, or prefer to collaborate internally using GitHub/markdown rather than emailing around tracked changes in documents.
+If you're collaborating on text with someone:

+1. Using Git's native diff functionality, you can quickly verified what's changed or compare changes over time
+2. You can collaborate in Markdown/GitHub while the world collaborates via email/Word

 ## Setup